All wunches are:

 Participants will gain practical tools to offer students as part of the test preparations.
 Building from a trauma-informed lens, tools will range from nervous system regulation techniques, to evaluating test material, to accessing accommodations.
 Many educators today work with neurodivergent students across a variety of settings.
 We will offer particular tools and approaches to time management and test-taking for working with neurodivergent learners.
 Together, we will explore how to seamlessly integrate time management practice into lessons and practice, whether for state standardized testing or a routine test administered in the classroom.

-Scientific Information Literacy Fri-Dec-13-2024
+Scientific Information Literacy Fri-May-02-2025

 Facilitator.
 Christopher Murphy